opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

 ### Current Version

-Version 1.4, released 10/25/2011.
+Version 1.5, released 12/21/2011.
 For details see the [Release Notes] (https://github.com/opencolorado/.NET-Wrapper-for-CKAN-API/blob/master/ReleaseNotes.markdown)

 ## Features
 * Customizable home page
  * Show featured packages (packages tagged with 'featured')
  * Show recently updated packages
- * Show popular tags
+ * Show popular tags in a tag cloud
  * Show total number of packages that are available
  * Customizable text content and layout
 * Search for data packages by query or by tag